 Taking advantage of LEGO deals will help ease the pain when you step on those pesky bricks your kids leave lying around on the floor.
+These iconic toys can be pricey, with some sets even costing upwards of $200.
+And while you can find some LEGO sets on Amazon for less than $20, deals like that can be rare.
 I’ve put together some tips that’ll help you find LEGO sales, hunt for discounted sets, and even grab some cash for older LEGOs collecting dust around your house.

-1. Shop LEGO at Costco during Black Friday season.
+1. Shop LEGO at Costco during the Black Friday season.

 - Make sure to watch out for Black Friday toy sales.
-In 2020, I saw some LEGO sets for up to 50% off at Target, Amazon, Walmart, and the LEGO store.
+In previous years, I saw some LEGO sets for up to 50% off at Target, Amazon, Walmart, and the LEGO store.
 Plus, you can usually earn loads of Kohl’s Cash on LEGO Black Friday purchases.

 - Target’s Semi-Annual Toy Sale is usually held in mid-January and mid-July.
 It starts at 30% off and jumps to 50% off and before you know it—boom—70% off!
 LEGO is one of the consistently featured toy brands